“Christ’s Hands” is an ad-hoc committee of the church, formed in

 Connecticut Institute for Refugees and Immigrants (CIRI) There are great volunteer opportunities at CIRI.

 Project Rescue, the Anti-Human Trafficking Program at CIRI, serves survivors of human trafficking within the state of Connecticut and raises awareness about the issue of trafficking in persons.
 In cooperation with the U.S. Attorney’s Office and law enforcement, Project Rescue was established to serve trafficking victims through comprehensive case management, advocacy, immigration legal aid, and referrals to community service providers.
 Beginning soon, GHCC volunteers will be helping to furnish and set up homes for survivors of trafficking.
-An Amazon Wish List has been set up and if you would like to donate supplies a link will be provided soon.
+If you would like to donate supplies please click here.
 As soon as an apartment set-up has been scheduled, we will provide a SignUp Genius link for those who would like to help.

 World Refugee Day, June 20th, is celebrated around the world to honor the strength, resilience, and contributions of refugees.
 This year, CIRI is marking the occasion with a variety of events, culminating in the World Refugee Picnic on Saturday, June 20, from 11:00 am to 3:00 pm at Seaside Park in Bridgeport.
 Prior to the picnic, from 9:30 to 11:00 am, there will be a Welcome Walk at Seaside Park which will offer an opportunity to reflect on and honor the refugee journey.
-We should have more information on that walk as we get closer to the date.
 The picnic is always a joyful gathering that brings together refugee families, community partners, volunteers, and supporters for a day of food, activities, and fun.
-Again this year, GHCC will be hosting a children’s craft table for refugee children.
-We are looking for about 6–7 volunteers to help set up the table, assist children with the activities, and enjoy the day alongside the families and community.
-A great activity for your own children to spend time getting to know, create and play with refugee children.
-Many of us who have attended in past years can say it is truly one of the most meaningful and fun volunteer opportunities of the year.
-To make volunteering manageable, we will divide the day into shifts, so no one needs to stay for the entire event.
-Please let us know if you would be willing to help out — we would love to have you be part of the celebration.
+We hope that a few more of you can join us!
+Greenfield Hill will be hosting a children’s craft table, and we would like to invite 2 or 3 more people to join us!
+There will be 3 shifts:

 Our Woven Community (OWC) OWC is a long-time mission partner of GHCC.
 It is a program that provides training and entrepreneurial opportunities for local refugee women; providing an opportunity to earn supplemental income to support themselves and their families.
 Participants learn to use sewing machines to create beautiful handbags, scarves and other items that are sold at local craft fairs, farmer’s markets and other community events.
 Volunteers are needed to assist the program in many areas.
 Schedules can be flexible and training will be available.
 If you are interested in volunteering in any areas listed below, you may contact Therese LeFever, the program manager, or call 203 334 0293 or you may also contact Pam, Kathy or Brenda.